Maxim-Mazurok/google-api-typings-generator/gapi.client.androidenterprise-v1/readme.md

 });

 /*
 Returns a unique token to access an embeddable UI.
 To generate a web UI, pass the generated token into the managed Google Play javascript API.
 Each token may only be used to start one UI session.
-See the javascript API documentation for further information.
+See the JavaScript API documentation for further information.
 */
 await gapi.client.androidenterprise.enterprises.createWebToken({
   enterpriseId: 'enterpriseId',